The personal development plan explained

 - Staff

 A personal development plan (PDP) is a document in which you and your employee outline a personal pathway for growth.
-The power of a PDP is that you formulate result-oriented actions and monitor your employee's individual progress.
+A PDP contains clear actions that allow you to track your employee's progress.

 Staff policy